Neil Druckmann: Studio leadership (2018–present)

+At Summer Game Fest in June 2022, Druckmann revealed he was working on a new game; he later said he was assembling a writers' room to be "structured more like a TV show" than any of Naughty Dog's previous projects.
+In August, Druckmann revealed he was writing and directing the game, for which he later said was the "most excited he has ever been".
+The game, Intergalactic: The Heretic Prophet, was announced at the Game Awards in December 2024.
+It has been in development since 2020.
+Druckmann is leading development alongside co-game directors Matthew Gallant and Kurt Margenau and co-writer and narrative director Claire Carré.
+He is also working in a producing capacity on an unannounced game at Naughty Dog.
+Druckmann enjoyed splitting his time between projects, particularly in returning to Naughty Dog and seeing the work done by Gallant, Margenau, and Carré.
+In 2025, he featured on an episode of Creator to Creator alongside film director Alex Garland.
+In July, he stepped away from creative duties on the television adaptation of The Last of Us to focus on his duties at Naughty Dog, including work on Intergalactic; he felt he had attended "the best film school by working on the show" but wanted to return to his primary "love" and responsibility with video games.
+Druckmann's scripts for The Last of Us and Part II are set to be published in a book by Dark Horse Books in December 2025.

 Writing style

-Druckmann's writing philosophy, which he realized while talking to game designer Cory Barlog, is "simple story, complex characters"; Druckmann dislikes video games with complicated exposition, but enjoys writing complex character relationships.
-Throughout his writing, Druckmann approaches scenes with focus on every character, attempting to enter the mindset of each one.
-He tries to ignore character tropes in an attempt to write "honestly".
-Druckmann also writes with a minimalist mindset, often asking himself "What is this scene really about?
-What's the least we have to say or do to convey that and no more?"
+Druckmann realized his writing philosophy when talking to game designer Cory Barlog: "simple story, complex characters".
+He dislikes video games with complicated exposition but enjoys writing complex character relationships.
+Throughout his writing, Druckmann approaches scenes with focus on every character, attempting to enter each one's mindset, and tries to ignore character tropes in an attempt to write "honestly".
+He writes with a minimalist mindset, often asking himself the true meaning behind each scene: "What's the least we have to say or do to convey that and no more?"

-Before writing The Last of Us and Uncharted 4, Druckmann and Straley created entire outlines of the stories, before exploring the narrative more intricately, discussing the "moment-to-moment beats" of each level that lead to a bigger event.
-They began with the middle of the story, as it is the core of the gameplay and narrative, before exploring the game's climax and character development.
-The Frame host John Horn identified a repeating theme in Druckmann's stories, including A Second Chance at Sarah and The Last of Us, is the concept of characters attempting or hoping to alter their past in some way; Druckmann admitted he had not noticed this trend, though agreed with it and recognized its recurrence.
+Before writing The Last of Us and Uncharted 4, Druckmann and Straley created entire outlines of the story, before exploring the narrative more intricately, discussing the "moment-to-moment beats" of each level that lead to a bigger event.
+They began with the middle of the story, as it is the core of the gameplay and narrative, before exploring the climax and character development.
+The Frame host John Horn identified a repeating theme in Druckmann's stories, including A Second Chance at Sarah and The Last of Us: characters attempting or hoping to alter their past in some way; Druckmann admitted he had not noticed this trend, though agreed with it and recognized its recurrence.